Detect cancer early, when it’s the most treatable.

 The Centers for Disease Control and Prevention and the American Cancer Society recommend these types of cancer screenings, depending on your family history.

-• At age 40, all women should get a screening mammogram.
+- At age 40, all women should be screened for breast cancer at a breast imaging center.

 Colon screenings should begin at age 45 for people at average risk as well as African Americans.
 Your care provider may recommend you begin screenings earlier if you have a family history of cancer.